Bird watching at the Wajee Nature Park and its Surroundings

-Wajee Nature Park being a home to the Hindes babblers, birdwatching is one of the major activities enjoyed here.
-The park is surrounded by well maintained forests whereby the residents have co-existenced with the flora.
-The community have been able to find a way whereby they can be able to practise farming without having to cut down the trees.
+Wajee Nature Park is home to the Hindes babblers, birdwatching is one of the major activities enjoyed here.
+The park is surrounded by well-maintained forests whereby the residents have co-existence with the flora.
+The community has been able to find a way whereby they can be able to practice farming without having to cut down the trees.

 We finally made our way to the waterfall.
 This was the most interesting part of my day.
 You could feel the very thin water particles landing on our faces.
-As I was getting into the waters, is when I spotted a bird which Desire advised me that it was a brown coated kingfisher and boom I seemed to have learnt very fats in spotting the birds.
+As I was getting into the waters, is when I spotted a bird which Desire advised me that it was a brown coated kingfisher, and boom I seemed to have learned very fats in spotting the birds.
 She was hiding nearby, i guess either she had just taken some snack or was hunting for some.
-Shortly afterwards, the African pied wagtails joined us.
+Shortly afterward, the African pied wagtails joined us.
 They were a pair and consumed the algae that had grown on the waterfall.
-It was a beautiful sight watching them feed as the make their way to the top of the waterfall.
+It was a beautiful sight watching them feed as they make their way to the top of the waterfall.

-It was a day well spent and should be redone again.
+It was a day well spent at Wajee Nature Park and should be redone again.

 Pingback: Let's do some bird watching: African Fish Eagle | Cheche Winnie